 components.namefor each component should be directly representative of what the visualization is.
 This makes the purpose of the visualization clear, and helps users to find the right visualization for their need.

 - Create at least one demo report using your visualization.
-Ensure that the report sharing option is set to On - Public on the web.
+Ensure that the report sharing option is set to Anyone with the link can view.

 - All attached data sources must be set to use Owner's Credentials.